davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

     - `@Document(EQUIPMENT_COLLECTION)`: for MongoDB collection
     - `@NoArgsConstructor(access = PRIVATE)`: for Jackson deserialization
 - Aggregate Root should not be annotated with `@Setter`, `@Builder` or  `@Data`
+- Besides Aggregate Root, there can be other types of domain objects in the domain model, such as `EquipmentStatus`

 Example [Equipment](../src/test/java/deviceet/sample/equipment/domain/Equipment.java):